Optimizing Vite Dev Server and HMR

 Cascading invalidation ([vite] hmr update spam)

 A single save that logs dozens of hmr update lines means the invalidation walk is touching far more modules than it should.
-The usual cause is a hub module — a shared store, a theme object, a barrel — imported almost everywhere, with no closer accept boundary.
-Move volatile state behind a narrow module and accept it there.
+The symptom is a burst of update lines in vite --debug hmr from one keystroke, often paired with a visibly janky patch as the browser re-imports every module in the set.
+The root cause is a hub module — a shared store, a theme object, a barrel — imported almost everywhere, so its reverse-edge set spans a large fraction of the graph and no closer accept boundary interrupts the walk.
+The fix is to move the volatile state behind a narrow module and self-accept it there, so the walk terminates at the hub instead of fanning out to every consumer.
+Confirm by re-saving and checking that the update log now names a handful of modules rather than dozens; the WebSocket frame size in DevTools should drop in proportion.

 Silent full-page reloads